 If this sounds daunting, let your community know what you want to do and then ask for help.
 Can someone make the fire?
 Can someone make the tea or lunch?
 Can someone bake the cookies or set up the station?

-Other ideas include going on a walk to gather pine cones, acorn caps or branches for making crafts is another favorite.
+Going on a walk to gather pine cones, acorn caps or branches for making crafts is another favorite.

 I think we’re all looking for a little more magic these days.
 So if you have a magical idea, spread it around.
 Include more of your community, ask for help, and watch what happens.